amydaniel24/amy_daniel_python_challenges/README.md

 Python Challenges for AUG 25 CODE:You DA

-Here are the types of challenges coevered in this repo:
+Here are the types of challenges covered in this repo:

 Reverse a String – Work with indexing and loops
 Check for a Palindrome – Combine string methods, logic, and functions